RemseyMailjard/Awesome-GPTS/README.md

 Please note, this repository is a community-driven project and may not list all existing GPT agents.
 Contributions are welcome!
 If you find a usefull GPT, ask for a pull request, and I will review it and add it to the list!

+If you find this usefull, give this repository a star so the community grows and the list grows even faster.

 ## What are GPTs?
 GPTs are customized version of ChatGPT build with specific instructions, knowledge (files or API's) and skills given by a developer.
 They are there for specific use cases. **Disclaimer: Please note that some of these GPTs are still in the experimental test phase.**